Cuts, Scrapes and Puncture Wounds (cont.)

 People with suppressed immune systems (including people with diabetes, cancer patients receiving chemotherapy, people who take steroid medications, such as prednisone, patients on dialysis, or people with HIV) are more likely to develop a wound infection and should be seen by a doctor.
 People who are on blood thinning medication and cannot control the bleeding should be seen by a doctor immediately.

-Any wound that shows signs of infection should be seen by a doctor (see "What are the signs of a wound infection?").
+Any wound that shows signs of infection should be seen by a doctor.

 What are the signs and symptoms of a wound infection?